 Two great American institutions are about to crank up.
-Freshman and their older classmates will soon start returning to campuses for fall classes.
-Soon thereafter or about the same time, fans will fill stadiums and the 2011 college football season will begin.
+First-year students and their older classmates will soon return to campus for fall classes.
+Shortly after that, or about the same time, fans will fill stadiums, and the 2011 college football season will begin.
 These two events come together almost naturally and have for over 100 years.
-The former may be one of the best examples anywhere of competition among universities and colleges, but the latter is surely one of the best examples of a cartel.
-Recent athletic resignations and firings at Ohio State, Georgia Tech, and now most recently the University of North Carolina demonstrate that the corrupting influences of the NCAA cartel on the academy have reached the highest levels of our public universities.
+The former may be one of the best examples anywhere of competition among universities and colleges, but the latter is undoubtedly one of the best examples of a cartel.
+Recent athletic resignations and firings at Ohio State, Georgia Tech, and now most recently, the University of North Carolina demonstrate that the corrupting influences of the NCAA cartel on the academy have reached the highest levels of our public universities.

 Where does the fault lie?
 It lies plainly on the shoulders of the NCAA cartel.
 We propose that our school, Clemson, and the rest of the schools in the ACC leave the organization, sit down, take stock and decide whether the Ivy League approach is better for the ACC (no athletic scholarships) or whether the players should receive reasonable compensation.
 We do not take a position on the issue.
 Each league within the NCAA should do the same, and we doubt that they will all choose the same course.
 Some will go the Ivy route, others the payment route.
 And that is as it should be.
 There should NOT be one authority in control of almost all collegiate athletics in the United States.
 Competition is salutary, and it should prevail both on and off the field.

 Cartels are a bad bargain.
 They raise prices for consumers, reduce output and social welfare, and enrich one class of participants at the expense, creating envy and strife.
 The NCAA cartel is especially perverse because it disadvantages young people (often from challenging backgrounds) to the advantage of adults.
 And worse, it is morally corrupting to these same young people, compounded by the fact that it derives from the same university institutions society has charged to nurture them to adulthood.